Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_1_steps.rst

 well-behaved section of the ramps.
 In this case, this is between groups 5 and
 40. A polynomial is then fit to the ramps for data between groups 5 and 100 and for rows 350 to 386.
 The polynomial has the constant- and linear-term coefficients fixed at 0 and 1, respectively.
-This polynomial then serves as the correction for all ramps in all data segments hereafter.
+This polynomial may then serve as the correction for all ramps in your dataset.